All Episodes

 And there isn't any in Antarctica either.

-And every day we're faced with this onset of lies and distortions, such as beef, processed meat, bacon, sausage cancer is as big a cancer threat as cigarettes.
+And every day we're faced with this onset of lies and distortions, such as beef, processed meat, bacon, sausage, cancer is as big a cancer threat as cigarettes.

-I think it's outrageous.
+I just, I think it's outrageous.

-Because it all happens under the confines of politics or the confines of science.
+And there's nothing that can be done to them because it all happens under the confines of politics or the confines of science.

 No, they're just trying to save lives and all this papa.